jitunayak/Tensorflow-object-recognition-GUI-DesktopApp/README.md

 # object-recognition-with-GUI
 Object recognition model using MobileNet and Python .
 I also added a beautiful UI for interacting with the python scripts . you can easily train models and classify them .
 It works on real time basics

+## this project requires both opencv and electron

 video link to my youtube channel